SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/01-arrays/01-arrays.md

 ## Concept
 Array :
 > is a collection of **similar type** data items **stored in contiguous** `memory locations`.
-- Arrays can store primitive data types  or non-primitive data type .
+- Arrays can store **primitive** data types  or **non-primitive** data type.
+- The length of an array is **fixed** at the time of its creation and remains constant throughout its lifetime.
 - An array is the **simplest data structure** where each data element can be randomly **accessed** using its **index number**.
 - The `index` **starts with the number 0** , so if the size of an array is n ,**the maximum index number is n-1**.

 Types of arrays based on their dimensions :

 - `One-Dimensional Arrays`: These are the simplest and most common type of arrays.
-Elements are arranged in a single row or column, and each element can be accessed using its index number.
+Elements are arranged in a **single row**.
-- `Two-Dimensional Arrays`: Also known as matrices, two-dimensional arrays organize elements in rows and columns.
+- `Two-Dimensional Arrays`: Also known as matrices, two-dimensional arrays organize elements in **rows and columns**.
 They are useful for representing tables.
-- `Multi-Dimensional Array`: Has more than two dimensions.
+- `Multi-Dimensional Array`: Has **more than two dimensions**.
 It can have three or more dimensions, similar to a 3D object.
-For example, a 3D array can represent a cube of data with length, width, and height.

 ## Example

 ### Primitive